hpc-carpentry/hpc-python/_episodes/03-lists.md

 `.copy()` is a method.
 Methods are special functions associated with an object and define what it can do.
 They always follow the syntax `object.method(arg1, arg2)` and have predefined number of arguments mostly with default values.
-We may also specify a subset of agruments, e.g. `object.method(arg1, arg4=some_value)`.
+We may also specify a subset of arguments, e.g. `object.method(arg1, arg4=some_value)`.

 Other frequently used methods of lists include `.append()`: